tomas/needle/README.md

 Options
 ------

  - `timeout`: Returns error if response takes more than X. Defaults to `10000` (10 secs).
+Set to 0 for no timeout.
  - `compressed`: Whether to ask for a deflated or gzipped response or not.
 Defaults to `false`.
  - `parse`: Whether to parse XML or JSON response bodies automagically.
 Defaults to `true`.
  - `multipart`: Enables multipart/form-data encoding.
 Defaults to `false`.
  - `username`: For HTTP basic auth.
  - `password`: For HTTP basic auth.
 Requires username to be passed, obviously.
  - `agent`: Uses an http.Agent of your choice, instead of the global (default) one.
  - `proxy`: Sends request via HTTP proxy.
 Eg. `proxy: 'http://proxy.server.com:3128'`

 Examples